FahmidaBilla/VBA-Challenge/README.md

 # VBA-Challenge

-Assigned headings to worksheet
+Assigned headings to worksheet.
-Used code to run the script through all Worksheets Conditional formatting for percentage change column
+Used code to run the script through all Worksheets.
+Conditional formatting for percentage change column.